 Applies to: Transfer installed applications, programs, software, and even games from C drive to another local drive in Windows 11/10/8/7/Vista/XP.

-It can save you a lot of time and effort to transfer programs from C drive to D drive in Windows 10.
 Install the 100% secure tool on your computer, and learn how to execute this task on your own with simple steps.

 Step 1.
 Run EaseUS Todo PCTrans on your PC

 Go to "App Migration" and click "Start" to continue.

 Step 2.
 Select programs to move from C drive to another drive

 1. Tick the C drive and select programs (marked as "Yes") that you want to transfer.